Tyler Stephenson Player Props: Reds vs. Rays

 Rays Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Rays pitching staff ranks 15th in the league.
+- The nine strikeouts per nine innings put together by the Rays pitching staff ranks 13th in MLB.

-- The Rays have a 2.88 team ERA that ranks second across all league pitching staffs.
+- The Rays' 2.72 team ERA ranks second across all MLB pitching staffs.

-- Rays pitchers combine to give up the first-fewest home runs in baseball (eight total, 0.5 per game).
+- The Rays give up the first-fewest home runs in baseball (eight total, 0.4 per game).

-- Bradley will start for the Rays, his first of the season.
+- Rasmussen makes the start for the Rays, his fourth of the season.
+He is 2-1 with a 2.60 ERA and 19 strikeouts through 17 1/3 innings pitched.

+- His most recent time out was on Friday against the Toronto Blue Jays, when the right-hander tossed 4 1/3 innings, surrendering five earned runs while giving up eight hits.

+- The 27-year-old has amassed an ERA of 2.60, with 9.9 strikeouts per nine innings, in three games this season.
+Opponents are hitting .180 against him.

 © 2023 Data Skrive.
 All rights reserved.